davidkesnr/GIS-Glen-Tanar/README.md

 ![](README_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-The roe deer data appear to satisfy the assumptions of the model reasonably well, although the Q-Q plot again shows some questionable features - the observations in the bottom left as well as the two points17 and 51 in the top right.
-Again, I decided to give the data the benefit of the doubt and proceed with interpreting the regression model:
+The roe deer data appear to satisfy the assumptions of the model reasonably well, although the Q-Q plot once again shows some questionable features - the observations in the bottom left as well as the two points 17 and 51 in the top right of the plot.
+Again, I decided to give the data the benefit of the doubt, and proceed with interpreting the model:

 ``` r
 summary(roe.lm)